In This Article

 A tingling sensation while the cream is working is normal, but shouldn't be painful.
 Sensitive skin types beware.
 A strong, burning feeling is a good indicator it's too strong for your skin, or you're allergic to an ingredient.
 In either of these cases, you could turn red for hours or days, get a chemical burn or blister.

-Be sure to follow the manufacturer's directions carefully and remove the bleach immediately if your skin is burning.
+If your skin begins to burn, be sure to follow the manufacturer's directions carefully and remove the bleach immediately.

 Bleaching Body and Facial Hair Costs